 Two kinds of pedals are available.
 If you play very rarely outside your home or apartment, there's no need to get more than a couple of pedals.

-On the other hand if you are a follower of the scene, prefer the multi-effects pedal.
+On the other hand, if you're a professional player with lots of different musical styles to incorporate in your playing, consider the multi-effects pedal.
 It is a bigger case than a simple pedal, but it will make your life easier.

 You can then find effects like: